 The S.D.L.P. was reviewed in 2019.
 However, no modifications were deemed necessary at this time.
 As discussed, the implementation of the H.R.M.S up-grade in 2016-2017, provided tighter control of training records to ensure adherence to the Adequacy Standards/Regulations for all members.
 The next three years will see a comprehensive examination and updating of the S.D.L.P. by the Toronto Police College.
-This review will include ensuring continued compliance with standards/regulations as dictated by the Policing Adequacy Standards/ Regulations as well as an alignment with modernization programs being developed by Labour Relations and People and Culture.
+This review will include ensuring continued compliance with standards/regulations as dictated by the Policing Adequacy Standards/Regulations as well as an alignment with modernization programs being developed by Labour Relations and People and Culture.
 Deputy Chief Barbara McLean, Human Resources Command, will be in attendance to respond to any questions that the Board may have regarding this report.

-original copy with signature on file at Board office
+Respectfully submitted, Mark Saunders, O.O.M.
+Chief of Police original copy with signature on file at Board office

+Toronto Police Services Board Report

+January 10, 2020

-To: Chair and Members Toronto Police Services Board From: Mark Saunders Chief of Police
+To: Chair and Members

+Toronto Police Services Board

+From: Mark Saunders

+Chief of Police

 Subject: City of Toronto Council Decision - 2017 Annual Statistical Report

+Recommendation(s):

 It is recommended that the Toronto Police Services Board ("the Board") receive this report and forward to the City of Toronto Executive Committee.
+Financial Implications:

 There are no financial implications relating to the recommendations contained within this report.
+Background / Purpose:

-On May 30, 2019, the Board received a report from Chair Andy Pringle and recommended the Toronto Police Service (the Service) respond to a motion from the City of Toronto Council (City Council) to report back to the Executive Committee on the implementation of Toronto Police Service's (the Service) Open Data Plan, including:

-- 1. Provide its annual reports in a proper digital format; - 2.
+On May 30, 2019, the Board received a report from Chair Andy Pringle and recommended the Toronto Police Service (the Service) respond to a motion from the City of Toronto Council (City Council) to report back to the Executive Committee on the implementation of Toronto Police Service's (the Service) Open Data Plan, including: - 1.
+Provide its annual reports in a proper digital format; - 2.
 Convert files currently provided in a portable document format (.pdf) on the Toronto Police Service Public Safety Data Portal; and - 3.
-Share datasets on the City of Toronto Open Data Portal, including any issues around public privacy
+Share datasets on the City of Toronto Open Data Portal, including any issues around public privacy Discussion: